How does Layers of Learning fit in with the homeschool requirements of my state, country, or charter school?

 We work with a number of charter schools and are happy to become vendors for your school.
 You need to start that process by talking with your overseeing teacher.
 They can contact us at firstname.lastname@example.org with the required paperwork.

 For your information, we are frequently contacted by charter schools to find out several items.

 - How many credits is each course worth?
-Because this is a pick-and-choose curriculum, you will need to decide on your own credit and grading system.
+Because this is a pick-and-choose curriculum that is used globally, you will need to decide on your own credit and grading system that applies to your customized program and location.
 However, we do have some advice here in this article, especially if you are homeschooling a high schooler.
 You may need to be prepared to discuss your grading and credit plan with your overseeing teacher.

 Our FAQ page has other helpful information you might want to be prepared to talk with your school or supervisor about as well (including a section on credits).

 By all means, if you have a question we didn’t answer, please feel free to contact Karen and Michelle.
-We can be reached through website comments at the bottom of most pages, on the Layers of Learning facebook page or Layers of Learning Homeschoolers group, or by e-mail at firstname.lastname@example.org.
+We can be reached on the Layers of Learning facebook page or Layers of Learning Homeschoolers group, or by e-mail at email@example.com.

 Try family-style homeschooling now with free samples of four Layers of Learning units when you subscribe.
 You'll get to try family-style history, geography, science, and arts with your children.

 You can unsubscribe any time.